-Do you need to change the situation to make it follow the Golden Rule?
-If so, how?
+How does this situation fail to live up to the Golden Rule?
+How would you change the situation to make it follow the Golden Rule?
 Does this situation remind you of any experience from your own life?

 While walking in the woods, your best friend finds and takes home a turtle.